 Like any credit-based system, the key advantage of a contract phone service is that the subscriber does not need to spend a huge amount of money upfront.
 A contract plan allows you to talk, text and use data without any initial deposits, and then your costs are tallied up at the end of each billing cycle (usually monthly) and then you are billed.
 If a phone is included in your contract, the monthly bills include both the cost of the phone and service spread out over the duration of the contract.

 Of course, a contract costs you more in the long term, despite its convenience.
 That convenience is a special service that comes at a price.
 If you buy a contract phone, adding up your total costs will show you how much more you are paying compared to if you pay fully for the phone upfront.
-Contract plans are great ways wireless carriers make money.
+Contract plans are great ways wireless carriers and telecom companies make money.

 Credit checks and a deposit are required to obtain a contract phone plan.
 Note that contract phones are usually locked to their origin network.
 If you want to switch to use your contract phone on another wireless carrier, you need to pay up your outstanding contract and then have the phone unlocked.
 Otherwise, the phone stays locked to the origin carrier and will not work elsewhere.

-The USA uses certain wireless frequencies that are not common elsewhere in the world.
+US telecom companies use certain wireless frequencies that are not common elsewhere in the world.
 These frequencies include 800 MHz, 850MHz, and 1900 MHz.
 The good news is that in recent years, most smartphones sold by US carriers offer these frequency bands in addition to the more common 900MHz, 1800MHz and 2100MHz bands used elsewhere in the world.

 The USA has 4 national wireless carriers, namely: Verizon Wireless, Sprint, AT&T Mobility, and T-Mobile.
 These four networks offer nationwide coverage.
 There are a number of other wireless operators that provide regional service.
 Whether national or regional, all US wireless carriers are split into two camps based on the technology they deploy: CDMA and GSM.